 It is usually easy to find U.S. law; the hard part is interpreting the law.
 To help you understand the law, there are numerous secondary sources with descriptions and analyses of the laws.
 Some of these include legal encyclopedias, nutshells, hornbooks, treatises, practice guides, and law journals.

-The Hastings Law Library has an extensive collection of both the primary sources of American law (regulations, public laws, and case law) and the helpful secondary sources which explain the law.
+The UC Law SF Library has an extensive collection of both the primary sources of American law (regulations, public laws, and case law) and the helpful secondary sources which explain the law.

 The Law Library of Congress webpage is a good starting place for students unfamiliar with the U.S. legislative process.
 It includes information about how U.S. laws are made and a brief guide to the U.S. legal system.